goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 ## How do I group items together by color?
 To group items together by color, you can use multiple gspro-item-list elements on a single page.
-You can do this by querying by "item-attribute".
-Read `item-attribute` [documentation]({{< relref "/docs/components/item-list" >}}) here.
+You can do this by using "item-attribute-#".
+Read `item-attribute-#` [documentation]({{< relref "/docs/components/item-list" >}}) here.
 Filtering by item attribute corresponds to the [attributes](https://help.goodshuffle.com/en/articles/2114066-attributes-what-they-are-how-to-use-them) that are set in your Goodshuffle Pro inventory.

 Note: `item-attribute-#-name` & `item-attribute-#-value` are case sensitive